ShawnMcCool/php-telegram-pro/README.md

 # To-do

+- Methods/ and Types/ should be hierarchical equals
 - Make sure all Request types (json, multipart, etc) are correct.
-- Give response interface a unifying result()
+- Give response interface a unifying result() in addition to domain-specific result parameters
+- Give response interfaces a unifying resultJson()
 - Implement response parameters
     - https://core.telegram.org/bots/api#responseparameters
 - Rate limiting is a naive spike.